jowasp/review-features/outlined_roadmap.md

-#Importance of a well thought out Road-map
+#Importance of a well thought out Road-map for Incubator projects

 Many Incubator project leaders struggle with creating a realistic planning, which should be based on their available resources and time.
 A well thought out plan makes a difference between a procrastinating project and a successful one.
 The important aspect of this is, that the project leader is able to create a plan based on his situation.
 The following is an example of a Roadmap, which has focused to produce a Documentation first release in a year and a basic outline how they plan to cover 4 essential aspects which are Research & Development, Marketing, Planning and Goals.
 ![Roadmap](https://www.owasp.org/images/c/c2/RoadmapIncubatorProjectExample2.PNG)